RsyncProject/rsync/rsyncd.conf.5.md

       addresses which match the masked IP address will be allowed in.
     - a hostname pattern using wildcards.
-If the hostname of the connecting IP (as determined by a reverse lookup) matches the wildcarded name (using the same rules as normal unix filename matching), the client is allowed in.
+If the hostname of the connecting IP (as determined by a reverse lookup) matches the wildcarded name (using the same rules as normal Unix filename matching), the client is allowed in.
 This only works if "[reverse lookup](#)" is enabled (the default).
     - a hostname.
 A plain hostname is matched against the reverse DNS of the connecting IP (if "[reverse lookup](#)" is enabled), and/or the IP of the